bitovi/academy/src/react/2-intro-to-jsx.md

 </div>
 ```

 In the code above, we've attached an `onClick` listener to the `<button>` element.
-Whenever this button get's clicked now, the code inside the `onClick={...}` will get executed.
+Whenever this button gets clicked now, the code inside the `onClick={...}` will get executed.
 This always need to be a function, and that function will get called with an `event` object.

 All events supported in vanilla JavaScript are also supported in JSX.